A picture of kings river conservancy logo.

 or

 Applicants do not need to be members of CCLT to apply for or receive grant funding.
-However, non-member land trusts are encouraged to learn more about the benefits of membership on the CCLT website.
+However, non-member land trusts are encouraged to learn more about the benefits of CCLT membership here.

 Geographic Scope

 The applicant’s service area and project site must be located within the State of California.
-The Project Advancement Grant funds are solely for projects, programs, and activities within the State of California.
-Attempts will be made to make awards to a diversity of regions within the state.
+These funds are solely for projects, programs, and activities within the State of California.
+Attempts will be made to make awards to a diversity of regions throughout the state.

 Grant Applications Open